andreivo/CicadaProject/docs/_docs/gii/gii-getting-started.md

 The Cicada Broker Project has 2 components, the Messaging Server(3-RabbitMQ) and the Integration Mediator(4).
 Messaging Server(3-RabbitMQ) is responsible for receiving the message and Integration Mediator(4) is responsible for consuming messages from the Messaging Server(3-RabbitMQ) queue and persisting them in the database.

-{% include alert.html type="danger" content="The Cicada Broker Project was started with the primary objective of subsidizing the development of Cicada DCP.
+{% include alert.html type="warning" content="The Cicada Broker Project was started with the primary objective of subsidizing the development of Cicada DCP.
 In this way, the Integration Mediator component was implemented in the form of a prototype and still needs new developments to make it robust enough to Cicada Project.<br><br>
 <b>NOTE: Use at your own risk!</b>" %}